Ring Thickness vs. Ring Width – What’s the Difference?

 Men’s wedding band with 7.0mm width and 1.7m thickness.
 See it here.

-When it comes to thickness, it’s more about the durability than the appearance.
-Thicker rings tend to be stronger as they use more metal and less likely to twist or bend out of shape.
+When it comes to thickness, it’s more about durability than appearance because you really can’t see the thickness all that much.
+Thicker rings tend to be stronger as they use more metal and are less likely to twist or bend out of shape.
 Most rings are around 1.5mm thick, which is a good enough thickness for daily wear and active hands.

 Finger Size and Ring Thickness and Width